alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ##Export certificates

-You may be asked to provide an export certificate depending on which country you’re exporting to.
-You must talk to the importer who’s receiving your goods to find out if you need an export certificate.
+You may need an export certificate depending on which country you’re exporting to.
+Talk to the importer who’s receiving your goods to find out if you need an export certificate.

 There are 5 types of export certificate.

-###Certificate of a pharmaceutical product (licensed)
+###1.Certificate of a pharmaceutical product (licensed)

 The certificate shows details including: